William-Gardner-Biotech/proToggle/s.cerevisiae/README_yeast.txt

 	allowing us to skip step 4 and complete it in one line.
 OFS means Output Field Seperator which we set to '\t' using the -F command then setting it equivalent to the -F (Field Seperator).

+6. Python program needed for the next step.
+The procedure_yeast.py file works with the conditional dataset created in step 5.
+It filters all 4000 entries for what we are interested in.

+	-After analyzing the conditional dataset I arrived upon a few temperature sensitive annotations.
+The first portion of the procedure requires checking the allele column of the conditional dataset.
+If the following: ["ts allele", "temperature sensitive", "temperature-sensitive", "temperature-inducible degron", "-ts"] are in the allele column then that row is added to our new dataset.

+	-Taking a list of all the saved temperature sensitive rows we then output the important features: "Entry_id,Gene_name,SGD_gene_ID,Pubmed_ID,SGD_Reference, Allele,Description" and created a .tab file for easy access on a spreadsheet viewer.

+	-We then created objects containing all the information from the rows.
+They are created with the yeast_mutant(object) class.
+This allows us to now manipulate these entried easier for data storage.
+I created the json_object_list_handler.py program to handle exporting a large list of objects and giving us the ability to then import the objects again without having to run the program again.
+We can now use the subsequent_use() function to open the json file and retrieve all of our mutant objects.
+	This may have been extra work but I wanted to get experience working with json files because I see them everywhere in Bioinformatics.
+The json module does not allow a user to encode a complex object so I found jsonpickle() module which worked wonders!
+Json files are also typically for one object but the json list program allows my objects to all be held together to keep the data all in one place.

+7. Manual data entry.
+Using out TS_alleles.tab file generated in step 6 we must now reference all the publications to find the molecular mutation and add them to our dataset.
+This will hopefully be the last step before larger bioinformatics manipulation is used.

 #### Files #####

 -full_phenodata.tab : Contains the contents of the yeast mine phenotype data along with newly added column names